SSOFB/StreetArtAberdeen/README.md

 # Street Art Aberdeen
-A gallery and map of street art in Aberdeen, Scotland, built with Joomla.
+A gallery and map of street art in Aberdeen, Scotland, built with Joomla, online at https://streetartaberdeen.org/

 ## Screen grabs